apspat50/DS-440/README.md

 ## Notes:

-Ensure the output directory specified in the scripts exists.
-Adjust time intervals and file paths according to your needs.
+Adjust time intervals in the schedule_tasks section of main.py to fit your needs.
 Make sure you have the necessary API tokens and permissions to access the FinViz data.
 For any issues or feature requests, please open an issue on this repository.

 ## Acknowledgments:

 FinViz API
+Finviz Finance
 BeautifulSoup
 Matplotlib
 PyQt5
+Plotly
+FinVader